Self-Adaptive Physics-Informed Neural Networks using a Soft Attention Mechanism: Introduction

 \section{Introduction}

-As part of the burgeoning field of scientific machine learning~\cite{osti_1478744}, physics-informed neural networks (PINNs) have emerged recently as an alternative to traditional partial different equation (PDE) solvers~\cite{raissi2019physics,raissi2018forward,wight2020solving,wang2020and}.
-Typical black-box deep learning methodologies do not take into account physical understanding of the problem domain.
-The PINN approach is based on constraining the output of a deep neural network to satisfy a physical model specified by a PDE.
+As part of the burgeoning field of scientific machine learning~\cite{osti_1478744}, physics-informed neural networks (PINNs) have emerged recently as an alternative to traditional numerical methods for partial different equations (PDE)~\cite{raissi2019physics,raissi2018forward,wight2020solving,wang2020and}.
+Typical data-driven deep learning methodologies do not take into account physical understanding of the problem domain.
+The PINN approach is based on a strong physics prior that constrains the output of a deep neural network by means of a system of PDEs.
 The potential of using neural networks as universal function approximators to solve PDEs had been recognized since the 1990's~\cite{dissanayake1994neural}.
-However, PINNs promise to take this approach to a different level by using deep neural networks, which is made possible by the vast advances in computational capabilities and training algorithms since that time~\cite{abadi2016tensorflow, revels2016forward}, as well as by the invention of automatic differentiation methods~\cite{baydin2017automatic,paszke2017automatic}.
+However, PINNs promise to take this approach to a different level by using deep neural networks, which is made possible by the vast advances in computational capabilities and training algorithms since that time~\cite{abadi2016tensorflow, revels2016forward}, as well as the availability of automatic differentiation methods~\cite{baydin2017automatic,paszke2017automatic}.

-A great advantage of PINNs over traditional time-stepping PDE solvers is that the entire spatial-temporal domain can be solved at once using collocation points distributed irregularly (rather than on a grid) across the spatial-temporal domain, in a process that can be massively parallelized via GPU.
-As we have continued to see GPU capabilities increase in recent years, a method that relies on parallelism in training iterations will likely emerge as the predominant approach in scientific computing.
+A great advantage of PINNs over traditional time-stepping PDE solvers is that it is possible to obtain the solution over the entire spatial-temporal domain at once, using training points distributed irregularly across the domain, obviating the need of constructing computationally-expensive grids.
+In addition, the PINN solution defines a function over the continuous domain, rather that a discrete solution on a grid as in traditional methods.
+Finally, PINNs allow sample data assimilation in a natural and efficient way.